Rodger Penzabene

 Penzabene was of Sicilian and Irish descent.
 He attended Mumford High School in Detroit, Michigan.
 He was a childhood friend and neighbor of Cornelius Grant, with whom he wrote "You're My Everything".
-After Grant became musical director for the Temptations, Penzabene continued to contribute songs for the group, and for other Motown acts.
+After Grant became musical director for the Temptations, Penzabene continued to contribute songs for the group, as well as The Isley Brothers and other Motown groups.

 The mournful songs "I Wish It Would Rain" and "I Could Never Love Another" reportedly drew from Penzabene's real-life pain and suffering.
 Otis Williams wrote that: "We liked Roger[sic] a lot.
 He was young, nice-looking, but kind of quiet and reserved, and very humble.
 The inspiration for these great songs was his unhappy personal life."

 On New Year's Eve 1967, a week after the release of "I Wish It Would Rain", Penzabene committed suicide by gunshot at the age of 22.